This article has links to products and services we love, which we may make commission from.

 On the first day, your guide will take you to Blackness Castle overlooking the Firth of Forth.

-The castle was used as the backdrop to Fort William and other places in the television series.
+The castle was the backdrop to Fort William and other places in the television series.

 Doune Castle, which was used as Castle Leoch, is next, and once you have had a chance to walk a little, you are then on to Deanston Distillery for lunch and a wee dram.

-Up through Glen Coe, you have a quick stop at Loch Ness, and then you will arrive at Inverness, where you will be staying the night.
+Up through Glen Coe, you have a quick stop at Loch Ness, and then you will arrive at Inverness, where you will stay the night.

 Day Two – Craig na Dun, Culloden Battlefield & Midhope Castle